ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_starting_hosted/guide.en-ca.md

 - You need to have a subscription to a [Hosted Exchange](https://www.ovhcloud.com/en-ca/emails/hosted-exchange/){.external} solution.
 - You need to have received an email confirming that your Hosted Exchange solution has been set up.
 - You must have a domain name.
-- You must be logged in to your [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}.
+- You must be logged in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}.

 ## Instructions

 ### Step 1: Log in to your service's interface

-Once your Hosted Exchange service has been created and is available, you can manage it from your [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}.
+Once your Hosted Exchange service has been created and is available, you can manage it from your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}.

 To do this, log in and click `Microsoft`{.action}, then `Exchange`{.action}.
 The click on the name of the Hosted Exchange service concerned.

 > [!primary]
 >
-> The name of a Hosted Exchange service in your OVH Control Panel begins with **hostedbhs-**, contains part of your NIC handle and ends with a figure (1 for the first Hosted Exchange service installed, 2 for the second, etc.).
+> The name of a Hosted Exchange service in your OVHcloud Control Panel begins with **hostedbhs-**, contains part of your NIC handle and ends with a figure (1 for the first Hosted Exchange service installed, 2 for the second, etc.).
 >

 ### Step 2: Configure your service for the first time